 Kirk O. Hanson is Executive Director of the Markkula Center for Applied Ethics at Santa Clara University and John Courtney Murray S.J.
 University Professor of Social Ethics, positions he has held since 2001.
 In 2001, he took early retirement from Stanford University where he taught in the Graduate School of Business for 23 years and is now an emeritus faculty member.

-The Markkula Center for Applied Ethics is one of the most active ethics centers in the United States, working in the fields of business, government, and health care ethics, as well as in K-12 character education.
-Hanson coordinates the work of 15 scholars and staff who work directly for the center and 50 faculty who are affiliated with it.
-Its affiliated faculty work on all aspects of applied and professional ethics.
+The Markkula Center for Applied Ethics is one of the most active ethics centers in the United States, working in the fields of business, government, and internet ethics, bioethics, K-12 character education, and other applied ethics fields.
+Hanson coordinates the work of over 20 staff members who work directly for the center and 50 faculty who are affiliated with it.
+Its faculty scholars work on all aspects of applied and professional ethics.

 At Stanford from 1978 through 2001, Hanson was Senior Lecturer in Business Administration and a pioneer in the study of business ethics and business responsibility.
 He was also Faculty Director of the Stanford Sloan Program, Stanfords masters program for mid-career executives.
 He taught in Stanfords MBA and Executive Programs throughout his Stanford career.

 Hanson writes on managing the ethical and public behavior of corporations.
 He co-edited a four-volume series released in 2006 entitled The Accountable Corporation.
 His current research interests include the design of corporate ethics programs and the responsibilities of boards for the ethical culture of the organization.